 Marshall McLuhan, “Understanding Media: The Extensions of Man” (Canada)

-Neil Postman, “Amusing Ourselves to Death: Public Discourse in the Age of Show Business” (United States)
+Neil Postman, “Amusing Ourselves to Death” (United States)

 Franco Berardi, “The Uprising: On Poetry and Finance” (Italy)